KhiemLikestoProgram/SRFTPLBWN/README.md

 # SRNFTPLBWN (Some random name for this programming language, because why not?)

-SRNFTPLBWN (SRNFTPL for short) is a programing (scripting) language, design to do basic stuff and to help people learn concepts about programming.
+SRNFTPLBWN (SRN for short) is a programing (scripting) language, design to do basic stuff and to help people learn concepts about programming.

 ---
 ## _Current version_: `v1.0.0a`